 If it is larger and considered protected, you will need to apply for a permit.

 …Every city in the US has tree protection laws that oak trees fall under.
 They do not have their own separate set of laws.

 Laws vary from city to city, so you will need to read the Tree Removal Ordinance for your particular city to see whether your oak tree is protected.

 Protection laws normally only apply to medium to large specimens, but again you will need to double-check to be sure.

 Below is some more specific information for oak tree protection laws generally, and for California and Florida.

-Oak trees are specifically protected by name in some cities California and Florida (e.g. Los Angles), but in most cases fall under to the general tree protection laws as outlined by each cities tree ordinance.
+Oak trees are specifically protected by name in some cities in California and Florida (e.g. Los Angles), but in most cases, they fall under the general tree protection laws as outlined by each cities tree ordinance.

 If it is larger than 8” then you will need to apply to the city for a permit to remove the tree.